 Casement and Awning Hardware - Clean dirt and grime from window hardware.
 Particular attention should be paid to the hinge track.
 Clean water should be used to rinse away debris.
 A solution of mild soap and water can be used to loosen stubborn dirt.
 Always rinse with clean water.
 Allow to dry completely before lubricating (Maintenance).
 Never use cleaners with the following: vinegar base, citrus base, abrasive or industrial type cleaners.
-These types of cleaners may not only remove or break down lubricants; they can also diminish the effectiveness of corrosive resistant coatinos.
+These types of cleaners may not only remove or break down lubricants; they can also diminish the effectiveness of corrosive resistant coatings.

-Removal" section of this guide.
+Slider and Sliding Patio Door Sill Track - These two products have similar design concepts.
+The sash/panel must first be removed, allowing access to the sill track.
+To do this, refer to the "Sash/Panel Removal" section of this guide.
 Once the panel is removed you can proceed with the removal of the sill track.
 A gap has been provided at each end of the sill track for its removal.
 Using your finger(s) or some type of hook, pull up on the end of the sill track.
 Remove the sill track.
 Clean any dirt or debris from the sill.
-Pay particular attention to the weep holes.
-These must be free from any obstructions.
-Replace the sill track, centering it in the opening.
+Pay particular attention to the sill track, centering it in the opening.
 Replace the sash/panel.